Debiasing Made State-of-the-art: Revisiting the Simple Seed-based Weak Supervision for Text Classification: Introduction

 Therefore, we argue that the poor confidence learned on realistic pseudo-labels is largely attributed to the strong but likely erroneous correlation between the text and pseudo-label injected by the seed-matching rule, which we refer to as \emph{label bias}.
 Such a bias can be easily learned by the text classifier upon training, thus yielding spuriously high confidence on any text matching the seed word and ruining the pseudo-label selection.

-To attack such a label bias, we propose to simply delete the seed words present in the text upon training a classifier on the pseudo-labeled data, which effectively prevents the classifier from learning the biased correlation between seeds and the corresponding pseudo-labels.
+To defend against such a label bias, we propose to simply delete the seed words present in the text upon training a classifier on the pseudo-labeled data, which effectively prevents the classifier from learning the biased correlation between seeds and the corresponding pseudo-labels.
 As shown in Figure~\ref{figure:noise-coverage}, such a simple \textbf{seed deletion} method can significantly improve the confidence score of the trained classifier and thus help select pseudo-labels with fewer label errors at every selection ratio.
 Empirical results verify that these less noisy pseudo-labels can indeed improve the classification accuracy significantly, making seed matching-based weak supervision on par with or sometimes even better than the state-of-the-art.

 We further investigate the scenario where the seed words are \emph{not} made known.
-We propose to independently delete every word token in the input text with the same, high probability (e.g., 90\%).
-Remarkably, this \textbf{random deletion} method can improve confidence learning even more as shown in Figure~\ref{figure:noise-coverage}.
-Our theoretical analysis shows that this random deletion method can mitigate the label bias with a high probability and therefore recover the seed deletion in effect.
+We propose to delete every word token in the input text randomly and independently.
+This simple \textbf{random deletion} method can improve confidence learning even more as shown in Figure~\ref{figure:noise-coverage}.
+Our theoretical analysis also shows that this random deletion method can mitigate the label bias with a high probability and therefore recover the seed deletion in effect.
+It is worth noting that both of these methods introduce no additional hyperparameters.

 In summary, our contributions are as follows. \begin{itemize}[nosep,leftmargin=*] \item We revisit the seed matching-based weak supervision and find that its effectiveness is mainly limited by the label bias injected by the seed-matching rule. \item We show that simply deleting seed words from the pseudo-labeled texts can significantly alleviate the label bias and improve the confidence estimation for pseudo-label selection, as well as end-to-end classification accuracy achieved by seed matching, on par with or even better than the state-of-the-art. \item We further propose the random deletion method to handle the case when the seed words are unknown and demonstrate its effectiveness both empirically and theoretically. \end{itemize}